This simple guide will show you how to change your WordPress password whether you have lost

 Scroll down to the bottom and click "save installation details" to update your password.

-Knowing how to change your password in Phpmyadmin is the most important incase your WordPress installation is hacked,
+Knowing how to change your password in PhpMyAdmin is the most important just in case your WordPress installation is hacked,

 if you are not able to reset using the other guides above then this way is very useful.